 As in part one, the music presses toward fulfillment, but does not actually realize it.
 It’s realization having been inferred from the outset, thereby making the process more substantive, in part two love, as the creative inspiration merges with itself, through a process that is progressive, but in reality leads to the self same fulfillment, though on a firmer foundation from having undergone the process, while shifting from a sacred to a second or text, part two still contains spiritual even Quasar religious musical elements, such as the Gregorian chant used the anchorites Corps, and the church like motet of the Chorus Mysticus.

-The connection between music and text so evident in part one, is also apparent in part two, where thematic and motivic material symbolize the characters that appear in the closing scene of Goethe’s drama.
+The connection between music and text so evident in part one is also apparent in part two, where thematic and motivic material symbolizes the characters that appear in the closing scene of Goethe’s drama.
 Even the names of several of these characters indicate their representative nature.
 Philip Barford offers the following list of characters and the symbolic principles that they represent.

 – The penitent, who is Gretchen represents penitence